usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 		.. note:: The ``-n`` option to indicate the scan name is mandatory.
 If a scan with this name already exists, the scan will be grouped under this name.

 	11. A report is sent to UForge AppCenter which can be used for migration.
-To view the progress, go back to the ``Migration`` tab and click ``ok``.
+To view the progress, go back to the ``Scans`` page.

 	.. note:: The duration of the scan depends on: